Make a Mind Jar: A Mindfulness Tool for Anxiety & Stress

-This is a really fun activity parents can use during the school holidays to keep their kids entertained.
-Kids love to decide which colors to use and are excited to watch the glitter move around in the jar when they're finished.
+This fun activity can be a great way to entertain kids and secretly give them a tool to distract them during the school break.
+Children love to decide which colors to use and are excited to watch the glitter move around in the jar when they're finished.

 More...